‘I can’t stop smiling’: Joy for England fans as Lionesses roar into Euro 2020 final

 If it is the Germans who progress, more than five decades after England’s men triumphed in another famous Wembley final, expect far more talk of football coming home to end 56 years of hurt.

-“Germany would be interesting,” said 32-year-old design engineer Rosenqvist with some understatement.
+“Germany would be interesting,” said 32-year-old design engineer Klara with some understatement.
 “I think you should win but England and Germany – there is some rivalry, right?”

 Register for free to continue reading